• Gathering Evidence for Your Child Custody Case

 Even when parents are both committed to co-parenting cooperatively for the benefit of their children, disputes are inevitable.
 One common area of conflict involves medications and other medical decisions.
 Although some types of child custody put the power to make these decisions firmly in the hands of one parent, in other cases, parents each have the right to weigh in, and disagreements may arise.
 Your family attorney in Owings Mills can help you navigate these touchy issues when they occur.
 Here is a look at some of the common problems that happen regarding medication disputes in co-parenting agreements—and how you can overcome them.

-Family Attorney in Owings Mills, MDCommon Medication Disagreements
+Solutions for Medication Disputes and co-parenting in Owings Mills, MDCommon Medication Disagreements

 In most cases, parents do not disagree about giving children medicine for acute illnesses, such as an antibiotic for bronchitis.
 Instead, parents may find they are not on the same page when it comes to managing chronic conditions, particularly ADHD or ADD.
 One parent may believe that the child needs to be on medication for attention deficit and/or hyperactivity, while the other parent doesn’t believe in giving children these kinds of medications.
 Other common areas of dispute are antidepressants or other medications for psychiatric conditions and vaccinations.